 The 214cd also comes with built-in ES2 electronics, which delivered that same balanced tone when plugged into our Roland JC-120 amp.
 In typical Taylor fashion, the electronics are controlled by three very discreet, unmarked and elegant knobs on the top side of the instrument.

-In short, a thin line guitar that excels in tone, playability, and overall features.
-This guitar is a great option for the player who values quality and tone and is willing to pay the price for a superior instrument.
+In short, a thin-line guitar that excels in tone, playability, and overall features.
+This guitar is a great option for the player who values quality and tone and who is willing to pay the price for a superior instrument.

 Verdict: The Taylor 214ce comes with a Grand Auditorium body shape and the width and depth of a dreadnought.
-This thin line guitar offers superior tone and playability and features superior Taylor quality in its construction and design, making it a great choice for professionals.
+This thin-line guitar offers superior tone and playability and features classic Taylor quality in its construction and design, making it a great choice for professionals.

 Detailed tone with selected tonewoods from Canada.